wmarasigan/project1/README.md

-# project1 - This project resides the famous whatnot project.
+# project1 - This project resides the famous whatnot projects